ENIGMA-git/ENIGMA-FreeSurfer-protocol/cortical/README.md

 _Note 2:_ You can use the legend.jpg file found in the _/enigma/Parent_Folder/scripts/ENIGMA_QC/_ folder as a colored coded reference of each FreeSurfer ROI (split by left/right).

 ### The External Surface Method:
-This method uses a Matlab function to plot cortical surface segmentations from different angles.
+This method has been updated in April 2021 and uses a Matlab function to plot cortical surface segmentations from different angles.
 These are updated scripts that will extract the cortical external view PNGs needed for QC in a faster way that does not rely on `tksurfer`.
 Instead, this script uses a Matlab function (`FS_external_QC.m`) found in the `ENIGMA_QC_3.0.zip` file.
 First, create the PNGs:

-**SCRIPT: `03_make_cortical_FreeSurfer_external_QC_png_v2021.sh`**
+**SCRIPT: `03_make_cortical_FreeSurfer_external_QC_png.sh`**
-* _NB: this script can also be adjusted to be submitted to a computing cluster_
+* _NB: This script can also be adjusted to be submitted to a computing cluster_

 Edit the following in your script:
 *	_line 10:_ `fs_dir` to where your FreeSurfer outputs are.